Airbnb – how it is changing short term lettings

-At present there is no immediate sign that the UK is going to follow suit in imposing new laws to keep Airbnb “in check”, but there is already in place a requirement that any property being used for short term lettings for more than 90 days in a year should have planning permission for a change of use.
-Airbnb are conscious of this fact and in theory impose a 90 day restriction on their listings unless they are satisfied that planning permission is in place.
+At present there is no immediate sign that the UK is going to follow suit in imposing new laws to keep Airbnb “in check”, but there is already in place a requirement that any property being used for short-term lettings for more than 90 days in a year should have planning permission for a change of use.
+Airbnb is conscious of this fact and in theory impose a 90-day restriction on their listings unless they are satisfied that planning permission is in place.

 Unless the Rent-a-Room requirements are met, you will be required to pay tax on your income from the lettings

 A large number of the properties available on home-sharing platforms are flats or apartments rather than houses.
 In a large number of cases, there may well be provisions in your own lease which may prevent you from letting out your flat or apartment on a home-sharing platform.

 A landmark case last year determined that a fairly common clause in a lease requiring a tenant to use their property “as a private residence only” did prevent them from letting out their property on a short-term basis.
 Even where this clause does not exist in a lease, other clauses such as “not to use the premises for any trade or business” may well be breached by an Airbnb type arrangement.